 Keentan (Kangaroo Ball)

 Keentan is an Indigenous Australian ‘keep away’ type of ball game.
-Played with two teams, one team starts with a ball and must pass the ball around to their teammates while the opposing team tries to intercept the ball while it is in the air.
+Played with two teams, one team starts with a ball and must pass it around to their teammates while the opposing team tries to intercept the ball while it is in the air.
 The ball can only be held for three seconds and must be thrown while the player is in the air, hence the alternative name of Kangaroo Ball.
 The team who makes the most passes of the ball is the winner.
 This goal can be a set number of passes in total or the most passes in a specified time.

 Keentan was developed in North-West Central Queensland and, unlike some other Indigenous games it can be played by both genders.
 Traditionally the ball was made of possum, wallaby or kangaroo hide.
 Its creation is credited to the Kalkadoon people and gains its name from the Wik-Mungkan word for ‘play’ in the absence of an identifiable name for the activity in the Kalkadoon language.